tedneward/ProfBlog/content/patterns/structural/ContextObject/index.md

 description=Use an object to provide some degree of inference or reference about the environment in which another object or group of objects is operating.
 ~~~~~~

 ***tl;dr*** Context Objects often provide a degree of scope for a group of objects operating within a larger space (such as an app server), and as such often serve as a means of access both outside of the scope (for those objects within it) and to the inside of the scope (for those objects outside of it) without violating encapsulation.
+Context objects can also provide some specific guarantees about those elements stored within the context, such as thread-safe access or transactional boundaries.

 <!--more-->

-To create a Context Object, define a wrapper object that encapsulates all aspects of an operation, including details that may not be directly related to that operation.
-Context allows an object or graph of objects to be handled in a single logical unit, as part of a logical unit of work.

-In its simplest form, a Context Object can also serve as a Parameter Object.
+We often see Context Objects used in HTTP middleware, where the HTTP request is captured as a single object containing not only all the headers (and their values) as well as any query parameters (and their values), but information about the request itself, such as the transport (http or https), the relative resource path, any fragments, and so on.

 ## Problem

 ## Context
 *(Irony....)*

 ## Solution

+To create a Context Object, define a wrapper object that encapsulates all aspects of an operation, including details that may not be directly related to that operation.
+Context allows an object or graph of objects to be handled in a single logical unit, as part of a logical unit of work.

 Some questions arise out of this: